Ben Nevis: the best way. An ascent of Tower Ridge with Ian and Craig.

 🏔️ History

-First climbed in 1892 by Norman Collie and Godfrey Solly, pioneers of Scottish winter mountaineering.
+First climbed in 1892 by Norman Collie and Godfrey Solly, pioneers of Scottish Mountaineering.

 Tower Ridge was a major stepping stone in the development of climbing in the UK.